Street lighting in Dorset

 - minimisation of light pollution

 New developments, being offered for adoption, must comply with the council's street lighting and illuminated signs specification.
+Contact the Highways Development Team to request a copy of the specification.

 Standard lighting columns are not designed to carry any additional attachments such as signs/banners/hanging baskets/Christmas lights and would be in danger of collapse if attachments are made.
 Only regulatory traffic signs can normally be attached to street lights, if the column is specifically designed to carry that attachment.